antoine-sachet/driver-telematics-analysis_applied-ml-project/README.md

 * I am investigating the use of a fourier transform of the speed (my signal processing background finally pays off :p)

+* windowed mean speed instead of instanteneous speed

+* consider length of trip and duration of trip

+* See http://www.cise.ufl.edu/~mschneid/Research/papers/LS12IWGS.pdf for idea for a kernel measure trip similarity!